SeaQL/seaql.github.io/SeaORM/docs/06-migration/02-writing-migration.md

 Each migration contains two methods: `up` and `down`.
 The `up` method is used to alter the database schema, such as adding new tables, columns or indexes, while the `down` method revert the actions performed in the `up` method.

-## Creating Migration File
+## Creating Migrations

-You can create migration using the template below.
+You can create a migration using the template below.
 Name the file according to the naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the [`MigrationName::name`](https://docs.rs/sea-orm-migration/*/sea_orm_migration/trait.MigrationName.html#tymethod.name) impl accordingly.

 ```rust title="migration/src/m20220101_000001_create_table.rs"
 use sea_orm_migration::prelude::*;